All-Star festivities showcase next generation of NHL stars

 The same goes in Buffalo, where Rasmus Dahlin described Sabres teammate Tage Thompson’s development as “a ticking time bomb.”
 And in Dallas, where coach Peter DeBoer lay awake dreaming of coaching Jason Robertson with the Stars.

-While being an All-Star is old hat for the NHL’s old guard of Sidney Crosby, Alex Ovechkin and even unquestioned best player in the world Connor McDavid, the festivities this weekend in South Florida are a showcase for the league’s next generation of stars, led by Hughes, Thompson and Robertson.
-Hughes is an All-Star for the second consecutive season, Thompson and Robertson each for the first time, and their emergence could upend the way the standings — and leaderboards — look for years to come.
+While being an All-Star is old hat for the NHL’s old guard of Sidney Crosby, Alex Ovechkin and even unquestioned best player in the world Connor McDavid, the festivities this weekend in South Florida are a showcase for the league’s next generation of stars, led by Hughes and Robertson now that Thompson is out with injury and replaced by Dahlin.
+Hughes is an All-Star for the second consecutive season and Robertson for the first time, and their emergence could upend the way the standings — and leaderboards — look for years to come.

 With Thompson, Robertson and Hughes all in the top 10 in goals and points, it’s no coincidence each player’s respective team is in the playoff race at the break.
 So are the surprising Seattle Kraken, the only team without an All-Star after rookie Matty Beniers was injured, but they’ll need him more down the stretch to make it in their second season of existence.